CyrilleB79/charInfo/readme.md

 * Summary (string): name as shown on NVDA's Add-on store.
 * Description (string): a short detailed description about the add-on.
 * Version (string), ideally number.number with an optional third number, denoting major.minor.patch.
-* Changelog (string): changes between previous and current add-on releases.
+* Changelog (string): changes between previous and current add-on releases, visible in the Add-on Store.
 * Author (string and an email address): one or more add-on author contact information in the form "name <email@address>".
 * URL (string): a web address where the add-on information can be found such as add-on repository.
 * docFileName (string): name of the documentation file.